k1151msarandega/SimQuantum-AMD-Developer-Hackathon/WISER26/docs/LEARNING_OBJECTIVES.md

 concepts like triage or backpressure.
 Also usable by a slightly broader "quantum-curious, comfortable with code" audience.

+## Why this counts as quantum computing education
+This lesson's course concept is quantum hardware calibration and control, not a gate-model algorithm.
+Gate-defined semiconductor quantum dot arrays are one of the real, actively-pursued qubit modalities (alongside superconducting transmons, trapped ions, and others) -- reading charge-stability diagrams and keeping a live device- characterization pipeline current is real, unglamorous engineering work that has to happen before any algorithm can run on this hardware at all.
+This lesson teaches that layer of the stack: the physical model underneath a real qubit platform, and the systems/control intuition needed to operate it, using a real (if pedagogically-scaled) simulation rather than an algorithmic circuit.

 ## Learning objectives
 By the end of the lesson arc, a learner should be able to: